 In 2009, the Milwaukee County Transit System began installing bicycle racks to the front of county buses.

-According to research by demographer William H. Frey using data from the 2010 United States Census, Milwaukee had the highest level of black-white segregation of any of the 100 largest metropolitan areas in the United States.
+According to research by demographer William H. Frey using data from the 2010 United States Census, Milwaukee has the highest level of black-white segregation of any of the 100 largest metropolitan areas in the United States.

-As of 2010, approximately 51.8% of residents in the Milwaukee area said they regularly attended religious services.
+In 2010, approximately 51.8% of residents in the Milwaukee area said they regularly attended religious services.

 In 2012, Milwaukee was listed as a gamma city by the Globalization and World Cities Research Network.

-In 2013, Mark Pfeifer, the editor of the Hmong Studies Journal, stated Hmong in Milwaukee had recently been moving to the northwest side of Milwaukee.
+In 2013, Mark Pfeifer, the editor of the Hmong Studies Journal, stated that Hmong in Milwaukee had recently been moving to the northwest side of Milwaukee.

-As of May 2015, Interstate 894 also contains Interstate 41.
+As of May 2015, the Interstate 894 bypass also contained Interstate 41, running through portions of the city's southwest side.

 In 2015, 146 people were killed in Milwaukee.